kevinlondon/kevinlondon.github.io/_posts/2018-09-04-aws-certifications.md

 #### Why?

 Solutions Architect introduces you to most AWS services.
-For example, it may cover how to build the networks for a Virtual Private Cloud (VPC).
+It may cover how to build the networks for a Virtual Private Cloud (VPC).
 The certification gives you a base to build the rest of your knowledge and understanding of the AWS ecosystem.